f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab2.rst

    |image29|

--  This protected object will be used for Auto-Threshold.
+-  This protected object will be used for the Auto-Thresholding lab.

    |image30|